-The Complaint fails to expressly assert any basis for subject matter jurisdiction, and the Court finds its allegations insufficient to support an exercise of subject matter jurisdiction.
+The Court finds the Complaint's allegations insufficient to support an exercise of subject matter jurisdiction.
 Furthermore, the Court is unable to ascertain any valid legal claim from the face of the Complaint, and cannot expect any defendant to answer the Complaint as written.